justtnl/possession-analysis/README.md

 ## Detailed results
 ### Q1 - How long are successful possessions?
 - Goal and Shot (no goal) have highest mean duration (32.7s, 26.3s)
-    - Mean/median gap (32.7s, 14.1s) → highest = right-skewed distribution
+    - Mean/median gap (32.7s, 14.1s) → highest = right-skewed distribution (some possessions that are longer than the median affect gap)
     - Shot to goal conversion rate = ~10%
 - Turnover, Interception, Clearance and Foul won → mean/median gap is closer
     - (16.7s/11.7s, 16s/10.7s, 15.5s/9.09s, 14.5s/9.17s)